 LEGO – WORLD OF DOTS

-To showcase LEGO’s new range we jump into a colourful world full of creativity and fun with DOTS!
+To showcase LEGO’s new range we leapt into a colourful world full of creativity and fun with DOTS!

-This motion-controlled shoot also required hand-operated elements for each scene with the aim of getting it in one take which could be looped.
+This motion-controlled shoot required hand-operated elements for each scene with the aim of getting it in one take that could be looped.

-We designed and built mechanical set moves and small props.
+We designed and built the mechanical set moves and some small props.

 HOW WE DID IT